NovaAndrom3da/Phoenix/README.md

-# ⚡ NoJS ⚡
+# ⚡ Pheonix ⚡
-NoJS is a speedy lightweight web server with support for modules and extensions.
+Pheonix is a speedy lightweight web server with support for modules and extensions.

 ## 📦 Installation 📦
 You can quickly and easily install from PyPi by running: